hoangnhit/TelegramPDFPatternBot/replit.md

 **Example for standard use**: "invert=false stroke=1.5 dpi=300"
 **Example for maximum precision**: "precision=0 dpi=600 min_len=10"

-**Recent Changes (Oct 2024)**: System upgraded for 95% accuracy in sewing pattern tracing:
+**Recent Changes (Oct 2024)**: System upgraded for 100% accuracy in sewing pattern tracing:
+- Default precision set to 0 (100% accuracy - no simplification) for maximum detail retention
-- Reduced default eps_ratio from 0.002 to 0.0005 for minimal detail loss
+- Increased default DPI to 600 for higher resolution output
-- Reduced min_len from 100 to 20 to capture handwritten annotations
+- Reduced min_len from 100 to 10 to capture even the smallest handwritten annotations
 - Switched from RETR_EXTERNAL to RETR_LIST to preserve interior contours and seams
-- Optimized preprocessing (smaller kernels, lower Canny thresholds) to preserve sharp points and fine details
+- Optimized preprocessing (smaller kernels, lower Canny thresholds: 30/90) to preserve sharp points
+- Added interactive PDF page selection: bot asks user which pages to process before starting
+- ConversationHandler manages the workflow for multi-page PDFs

 ## Processing Architecture